markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

-Specifies wether or not the EPEL repository should be enabled on RedHat-based systems.
+Specifies whether or not the EPEL repository should be enabled on RedHat-based systems.
 This is required for certain vendors and SST methods to install packages such as socat.
 Default: `true`